emberjs/rfcs/text/0779-first-class-component-templates.md

 );
 ```

-If the `<template>` references values in scope, they will be included in an object with a `scope` argument (matching the current implementation of the underlying primitives).
+If the `<template>` references values in scope, they will be included in an object with a `scope` argument (shown here using the current implementation of the underlying primitives).
 Thus, this definition—

 ```js
 function isBirthday(dateOfBirth) {